-Here is a question which will resonate for ever in the the real estate industry: is it the right time to invest?
+Here is an age-old question: is it the right time to invest in real estate?
 Whether you want to buy a secondary home, a plot of land to build your dream house to benefit from a profit on resale, or enjoy rental earnings on an apartment, three experts will help you have a better insight on the question.

 Investing in real estate: the on-going dilemma